How to Start a Square Foot Garden

 The Best Location for a Square Foot Garden

-Once assembled, a SFG can be positioned on any surface that drains well.
+Once assembled, a square food garden can be positioned on any surface that drains well.
 This includes lawn and unwelcoming soil.
 Because the media provides all the nutrients plants need to thrive, the composition of the underlayment isn’t very important.

 It is a good idea to put down weed cloth as needed, though, and to avoid placing a box frame where its freight of plants will be in competition with tree roots.
 Other good gardening principles apply as well, including choosing a spot with eight to 12 hours of light a day that’s out of the wind and doesn’t become boggy after a rain.